 Cloud NAS storage is often designed for high-performance file workloads and its high performance Flash tier can be very expensive.

-Intelligent Data Archiving and Intelligent Tiering for Cloud NAS
+Intelligent Data Archiving and Intelligent Data Tiering for Cloud NAS

-An analytics driven data management solution can help you get the right data onto your cloud NAS and keep your cloud NAS costs low by managing the data lifecycle with intelligent archiving and intelligent tiering.
+An analytics-driven unstructured data management solution can help you get the right data onto your cloud NAS and keep your cloud NAS costs low by managing the data lifecycle with intelligent archiving and intelligent tiering.

 - Analyzes your on-premises NAS data so you can pick the data sets you want to migrate to the cloud